neo-project/docs/docs/zh-cn/tooldev/sdk/transaction.md

             // choose a neo node with rpc opened RpcClient client = new RpcClient("http://seed1t.neo.org:20332");

-            // get the KeyPair of your account, this account will pay the system and network fee KeyPair sendKey = Utility.GetKeyPair("L1rFMTamZj85ENnqNLwmhXKAprHuqr1MxMHmCWCGiXGsAdQ2dnhb");
+            // get the KeyPair of your account, which will pay the system and network fee KeyPair sendKey = Utility.GetKeyPair("L1rFMTamZj85ENnqNLwmhXKAprHuqr1MxMHmCWCGiXGsAdQ2dnhb");
             UInt160 sender = Contract.CreateSignatureContract(sendKey.PublicKey).ScriptHash;

-            // add Cosigners, this is a collection of scripthashs which need to be signed Cosigner[] cosigners = new[] { new Cosigner { Scopes = WitnessScope.CalledByEntry, Account = sender } };
+            // add Cosigners, which is a collection of scripthashs that need to be signed Cosigner[] cosigners = new[] { new Cosigner { Scopes = WitnessScope.CalledByEntry, Account = sender } };

             // get the scripthash of the account you want to transfer to